 As much as the powers that be try to improve our public transit system, it’s nowhere near the caliber of other cities.
 Busses go everywhere but it will take double the amount of time.
 The metro rail is only convenient getting to and from Downtown.

-Renting a car will be your best option to get around L.A.
+Renting a car will be your best option to get around for an L.A visit.
 Google maps has gotten really good at predicting how long it will take to get everywhere and will give you the easiest directions.

 Familiarize yourself with the directions before you start driving.
 You don’t want to be the person getting confused and making everyone honk.
 Angelenos are typically very friendly but no one likes people who block traffic.